Group

 She has been serving a volunteer accompanist of Japanese Chorus Group and anniversary volunteer concert at Boyle Heights Nursing Home since 3.11, 2011 of Japan Tsunami Disaster, but was not able to do in 2020 because of pandemic.
 She is recently enjoying making virtual duet videos with violin by her sister in Japan and also enjoying to watch the live streaming of various piano competitions.
 This year, she is especially looking forward to watching 18th Chopin International Piano Competition in October, 2021 which was postponed into this year from 2020 because of pandemic and Hamamatsu International Piano Competition in November, 2021.
 She likes to see many young gifted artists appearing on the music scene.

-I began studying music at age of 6 and discovered my passion for becoming a music teacher .So while attending high school and college in Indonesia, I also pursued music at the Institute of Music and completed the requirements necessary to be a music educator and have taught for months before joining yamaha.
+She began studying music at age of 6 and discovered her passion for becoming a music teacher .So while attending high school and college in Indonesia, she also pursued music at the Institute of Music and completed the requirements necessary to be a music educator and has taught for months before joining yamaha.

-I am a member of RCM and my students have enrolled in the certificate of RCM (Royal Conservatory of Music) as well as the certificate of YMES (Yamaha Music Education System).
-My students’ other accomplishments include winning compositions on PTA reflections.
+She is a member of RCM and her students have enrolled in the certificate of RCM (Royal Conservatory of Music) as well as the certificate of YMES (Yamaha Music Education System).
+Her students’ other accomplishments include winning compositions on PTA reflections.

-Beyond promoting rigorous attainment for every student, I have always strived above all to share a love and appreciation of music, through my enthusiastic embrace of this rewarding, lifelong endeavor.
+Beyond promoting rigorous attainment for every student, she has always strived above all to share a love and appreciation of music, through her enthusiastic embrace of this rewarding, lifelong endeavor.

 May acquired her Ph.D In Musicology from Tokyo University of the Arts in 2013, where she also obtained her bachelors and masters degrees.
 She has experience as a lecturer of western classical music and music, delivering presentations at Colombia University, UC Berkeley .
 She has also co-authored Exploring Musical Harmony, published by Ongaku-no-tomo-sha in 2019.
 A decorated musician, she has been supported by the Agency of Cultural Affairs Government of Japan, The Japan Society for Promotion of Science, Dentsu-Ikueikai Fellowship, and the Society for Music Theory.